 These physical signs indicate that your baby may be ready to start solids:

 - Your baby has good head control and is able to sit up with support: This is a big one.
-Before starting solids, your baby needs to be able to hold her head up on her own (so that she’s able to swallow), and she needs to be able to sit up straight.
+Before starting solids, your baby needs to be able to hold her head up, on her own (so that she’s able to swallow), and she needs to be able to sit up straight.
+For most babies, that’s usually no earlier than 4 months old.

 - Your baby shows an interest in food: Maybe you’ve noticed your little guy staring at you while you eat dinner, or maybe you’ve caught him reaching out and trying to grab that food right off your fork!
 When babies begin showing an interest in food, it may be a sign that they’re ready to start solids.
 (Keep in mind, though, that this sign alone doesn’t indicate readiness.
 It should appear along with some of the other signs listed here.)